 Graduate Student in Spanish, Associate in Spanish

-Dr. Robert Irwn, Ph.D.
+Dr. Robert Irwin, Ph.D.

-While studying at Fresno State she was senior editor for Revista Literaria Austral, Editor-in-Chief for The Collegian’s La Voz de Aztlán, graduate student representative in the President's Commission on Human Relations and Equity, Media Director for Caravana 43 Fresno and active member and officer of various student clubs and organizations.
+While studying at Fresno State she was the senior editor for Revista Literaria Austral, Editor-in-Chief for The Collegian’s La Voz de Aztlán, graduate student representative in the President's Commission on Human Relations and Equity, Media Director for Caravana 43 Fresno and an active member and officer of various student clubs and organizations.

 In the summer of 2017, De La Cruz participated as a Graduate Research Assistant for Humanizando la Deportación (http://humanizandoladeportacion.ucdavis.edu/en/), a bi-national effort to put a human face to deportation in the Tijuana, Mexico – U.S. border.

 Through the HArCS Dean’s Summer Fellowship, the Mellon Summer Research Fund and the GSoC Summer Research Award De La Cruz has worked as the project coordinator for DACAmented: DREAMs without Borders - Digital Storytelling Project (http://dacamentedarchive.com/).
 This platform serves scholarship and activism purposes through documenting the experience of undocumented youth in the United States who have benefited from the deferred action program known as DACA.

 As a 2019 Public Mellon Scholar, Lizbeth directed the Playas de Tijuana Mural Project (lizbethdelacruzsantana.com/mural-project), a community mural in Friendship Park in the U.S.-Mexico Border.
 The mural aims to expose the myriad of stories behind the United State’s Childhood Arrivals dilemma.
 She envisioned this digital artivism project as part of her doctoral dissertation.